 Prerequisite: Math 11 or 11H.
 This is the second semester of an eightsemester program in Honors Mathematics.
 Topics covered include methods of integration, determinants and linear equations, advanced analytic geometry, hyperbolic functions, polar coordinates and curves by methods of analysis, introduction to vector analysis and parametric equations.
-Admission to this course is restricted as described on Page 34.
+Admission to this course is restricted as described on page 30.
 Math 20A.
-CALCULUS I E. 21/2 credits.
+CALCULUS II E. 3 credits.

-Prerequisite: Math 10 or 10B or 11.
-This course includes most of the material covered in Math 12, described above.
+Prerequisite: Math 10B.
+This course includes the subject matter of the latter part of Math 11 and the first half of Math 12.

-Math 20B.
-CALCULUS II E. 21/2 credits.

-Prerequisite: Math 12 or 15 or 15A or 20A.
-This course includes certain topics from Math 12 and subject matter of the first part of Math 21, described below.
+- Math 20B.
+CALCULUS III E. 3 credits.
+Prerequisite: Math 20A.
+This course includes the subject matter of the second half of Math 12 and the first part of Math 21, described below. - Math 21.

-Math 21.
 CALCULUS III.
 4 credits.

-Prerequisite: Math 12 or 15 or 15B or 20B.
+Prerequisite: Math 12.
 This course is a continuation of Math 12.
-Topics considered include further methods of integration, vectors and parametric equations, solid analytic geometry and vector differentiation, partial differentiation, multiple integrals, infinite series, and expansion of functions.
+The main topics considered are partial differentiation, multiple integrals, infinite series, and the expansion of functions.